jaegertracing/documentation/content/docs/next-release/deployment.md

   * environment variables,
   * configuration files in JSON, TOML, YAML, HCL, or Java properties formats.

-To see the complete list of options, run the binary with `help` command.
+To see the complete list of options, run the binary with `help` command or refer to the [CLI Flags](../cli/) page for more information.
 Options that are specific to a certain storage backend are only listed if the storage type is selected.
 For example, to see all available options in the Collector with Cassandra storage:

 ```sh
 $ docker run --rm \